schriftgestalt/GlyphsSDK/GlyphsFileFormat.md

-# Glyphs File Format, Version 1
+# Glyphs File Format, Version 2
 Glyphs stores data using the Apple property list (plist) format.
 It saves its files in plaintext format, because it saves a lot of space, but the XML-based flavour is also supported.
 So, the files can be viewed and edited with any text editor.
 Open an existing `.glyphs` file to see how it works.

+## Changes:
+### 4. Feb.
+2016:
+- added hints
+- updated and added a few field in layers

 ## Top Level Elements
 The XML file contains a dictionary with the following structure.
 The elements with child elements are usually a `list` of `dict` elements.